amjad-sahi/Aspose.Cells-for-Cloud/SDKs/Aspose.Cells-Cloud-SDK-for-NodeJS/README.md

 This repository contains Aspose.Cells Cloud SDK for Node.js source code.
 This SDK allows you to work with Aspose.Cells Cloud REST APIs in your Node.js applications quickly and easily.

-## How to use the SDK?
+##How to use the SDK?

-The complete source code is available in this repository folder.
-For more details, please visit our [documentation website](http://www.aspose.com/docs/display/cellscloud/How+to+Setup+Aspose.Cells+Cloud+SDK+for+Node.js).
+The complete source code is available in this repository folder, you can either directly use it in your project or use Maven.
+For more details, please visit our [documentation website](http://www.aspose.com/docs/display/cellscloud/Available+SDKs).

+##Contact Us
+Your feedback is very important to us.
+Please feel free to contact us using our [Support Forums](https://www.aspose.com/community/forums/).

 ## Quick SDK Tutorial
 ```javascript